- Name and address of the Controller

 In order to be able to offer you an optimal service, we use a number of contracted service providers who work on our behalf and in accordance with GDPR Article 28.

-If we process any data in a third country (outside of the European Union (EU) or the European Economic Area (EEA)), or this happens in the context of third party services, or the procurement or transmission of data to third parties, then this will only be done if it is necessary to fulfil our (pre-) contractual obligations, based on your consent, due to a legal obligation or based on our legitimate interests.
+If we process any data in a third country (outside of the European Union (EU) or the European Economic Area (EEA)), or this happens in the context of third party services, or the procurement or transmission of data to third parties, then this will only be done if it is necessary to fulfil our (pre-) contractual obligations or due to a legal obligation, based on your consent, or based on our legitimate interests.
 Subject to legal or contractual permissions, we only process data in a third country if certain conditions of GDPR Article 44 are met.
-This means that processing will be done only when certain requirements, such as meeting officially recognised EU level standards of data protection or observing officially recognised special contractual obligations (so-called "standard contractual clauses").
+This means that processing will be done only when certain requirements, such as meeting officially recognised EU level standards of data protection or observing officially recognised special contractual obligations (so-called "standard contractual clauses"), Transfer Impact Assessments or other adequate measures.

 You have a right to freely access your stored data as well as the right to correct, delete, or block any data.
 You can also object to the transference of this data at any time.
 Please contact us for further information or to withdraw your consent: email@example.com.
 You also have the right of appeal to a regulatory body.